• Skip to main content

 Today, excavations are still carried out by the Austrian Archaeological Institute.
 Many artifacts unearthed from these excavations are exhibited in the Ephesus Museum in the town of Selcuk.

 Remember that visiting the Ephesus Museum will complement your visit to the archaeological site.
-The museum is close to the ancient city and the entrance fee is 50 Turkish Liras.
+The museum is close to the ancient city and the entrance fee is 10 Euros as of February 2025.

 There may be long queues at the entrance of Ephesus in tourist season.
 For this reason, buying guided tour tickets for Ephesus ruins will save you time.
 You can buy a skip-the-line ticket by clicking this link and join a guided small group tour to Ephesus.

-Although these tickets are more expensive than standart Ephesus entrance fee, they allow you to visit the archaeological site with a guide.
+Although these tickets are more expensive than standart Ephesus tickets, they allow you to visit the archaeological site with a guide.
 Tickets are sold under the guarantee of GetYourGuide, an international travel site.
 You can cancel the tour up to 24 hours and get a full refund.

-Ephesus opening hours are between 08:30 in the morning and 18:00 in the evening.
-Ticket sales end at the box office at 17:00.
-Ephesus ruins are open to visitors every day of the week.
-This information was last updated on January 3, 2023.
+Ephesus Ancient City opening hours are between 08:00 in the morning and 18:00 in the late evening as of 2025.
+Ephesus is open to visitors every day of the week.
+Information on visiting hours was last updated on February 2, 2025.

-Visiting times of the Ephesus may change due to some events and renovations.
-So before you go, you can visit the official website of Ephesus Archaeological Site to see the latest situation.
+Visiting hours of the Ephesus may change due to some events and renovations.
+So before you go, you can visit the official website of the archaeological site to see the latest situation.
 Thus, you will confirm the current Ephesus entrance fee for the second time.

 Conclusion